 There are so many contributors to our water pollution crisis: There’s the additional flux of nitrogen coming into our groundwater from fertilizers, whether from lawns or farms, or golf courses, or road runoff.
 On top of all that, pesticides, improperly disposed of pharmaceuticals, gas station oil spills, and toxic plumes from the Superfund cleanup sites, and most notably, The Bethpage Plume all add to the challenge.

-We each need to contribute and it will take all of us to solve this ecological disaster.
+We each need to contribute and it will take all of us to address this ecological disaster.